StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 # Modules
 TOMES Tool consists of single-purpose high level module, *tagger.py*.
 This creates a "tagged" version of a source EAXS file.
 It can be used as native Python class or as command line script.

+*Before creating a "tagged" EAXS file, please make sure that you have free disk space that is approximately 1.5 to 2 times greater than the size of your source EAXS file.*

 ## Using tagger.py with Python
 To get started, import the module and run help():